MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-secure-emulator/includes/04-create-certificates.md

 By default, the Altair emulator uses the public test.mosquitto.org MQTT broker.
 The Altair emulator communicates with the MQTT broker over a secure encrypted connection by using the wolfSSL library that's included with Azure Sphere.

-You'll generate certificates that the MQTT client will use to sign and encrypt the traffic between the Azure Sphere and the MQTT broker.
+You'll generate certificates that the MQTT client will use to sign and encrypt the traffic between Azure Sphere and the MQTT broker.

 In this process, your MQTT messages are encrypted, but your data is visible on the *test.mosquitto.org* broker.
 Later, you'll learn how to create and secure your own Mosquitto MQTT broker.